Fanxu-alt/H3-AbSeqVAE/README.md

 ## How to Train and Use H3-AbSeqVAE

-This repository provides scripts for training models, generating antibody CDRH3 sequences, and performing analysis.
+This repository provides scripts for training models, generating antibody CDRH3 sequences, and performing downstream analysis.

+---

 ## 1. Train the Models